marsbroshok/mlops-labs/labs/lab-13-kfp-cicd/README.md

 In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.

+Review the `cloudbuild.yaml` file to understand how the CI/CD workflow is implemented and how environment specific settings are abstracted using **Cloud Build** variables.

 The CI/CD workflow automates the steps you walked through manually during `lab-12-kfp-pipeline`:
 1. Builds the trainer image
 1. Builds the base image for custom components